 You can now watch YouTube videos on the Xbox One.
 In the YouTube app you’ll be able to view your subscribed channels, search for content, and use your mobile device as a remote.

-YouTube is available in 4K on Xbox One S and Xbox One X models.
+YouTube is available in 4K on Xbox One S, Xbox One X, Xbox Series S, and Xbox Series X models.
 The maximum resolution for the original Xbox One console is 1080p.
+HDR playback is supported on Xbox One S, Xbox One X, Xbox Series S, and Xbox Series X models.

 When you first open the YouTube app, you can sign in with your Google Account.
 When signed in, you have access to additional YouTube features such as your playlists and subscriptions.
 To sign in, follow these steps: